NP-Dat/net-centric-project/documents/proposed-plan.md

 *   **Real-Time:** No turns.
 Game runs continuously for 3 minutes.
 *   **MANA System:**
     *   Players start with 5 MANA.
-    *   MANA regenerates at 1 MANA per second.
+    *   MANA regenerates at 1 MANA per 2 seconds.
     *   Maximum MANA is 10.
     *   Deploying troops costs MANA as specified in `config/troops.json`.
 Players cannot deploy if they lack sufficient MANA.
 *   **Continuous Attack:**